TheWizardTower/boxoffice/README.md

 # **DISCLAIMER**

 This is not meant for production use, this is an educational exercise to get myself familiar with TVars and testing IO functions via QuickCheck.
+Not that anyone could mistake this as a prod-worthy library, but I like making extra-sure we're all on the same page. :)

 # Introduction